 All residents in the Categorical Program are assigned to faculty mentors (preliminary interns are assigned to either the Program Director or Associate Program Director) who supervise their outpatient continuity and block rotations.
 Categorical residents are assigned to the General Medicine Clinic at SVH or the offices of general internists at the Fallon Clinic or in the community.
 The General Medicine Clinic is directed by faculty members who precept all residents who rotate at that site.
 Residents have their continuity clinic one-half day per week throughout their three years of training.
-Block ambulatory rotations of 1 month, 2 months and 3 months are taken in the PG1, PG2 and PG3 years, respectively.
+Block ambulatory rotations of 1 month are taken in the PG1, PG2 and PG3 years.
 Their ambulatory preceptors complete formal evaluations of residents after each monthly block rotation and twice a year for Continuity Clinics.
 Detailed information on the goals and expectations of the ambulatory experiences and site-specific information on the resident’s duties and responsibilities are provided to new residents at the start of their rotations at each of the ambulatory sites.
-This information is also available on the hospital.s internal intranet and has been sent to all mentors.
+This information is also available on the hospital’s intranet and has been sent to all mentors.

 The ambulatory care and preventive medicine rotation is intended to be an experience where residents learn to take care of less acutely ill patients and focus on management of problems attempting to preempt hospitalization, as well as on preventative medicine.
 A cardinal difference between the approach to hospital medicine and ambulatory medicine is that in the case of the former, the emphasis lies in getting the patient home, while in the latter, it is in rehabilitating the patient in his/her home setting and addressing all the issues surrounding their functioning in that setting.

 Dedicated ambulatory blocks (with the assigned preceptor) are required of all categorical residents.
-Each resident shall work one month in the first year, two months in the second year, and three months in the third year of training.
-Outpatient electives (dermatology, sports medicine, etc) are scheduled on Wednesday afternoons.
+Each resident shall work one-month every year.
+Outpatient electives (dermatology, ophthalmology, etc) are scheduled on Wednesdays and Fridays.
 Other outpatient electives (such as rheumatology) may take the place of up to two of the six required outpatient months.
 All residents are expected to complete a Performance Improvement project and present their findings at a Morning Report during their ambulatory care block months.